-IPTV VOD Action
+IPTV Flip Action

-There is only one action in the IPTV VOD category.
-IPTV is an optional, licensed feature.
-The IPTV Flip actions are executed by the Cable Transcode Service which can optionally run on a Lightspeed server for H264 encoding and video processing.
+The IPTV Flip action (in the IPTV Flip category) is included with the Cable / IPTV version of TrafficManager.
+IPTV transcoding is designed for generating MPEG2 Transport Stream files and meeting multiplexing requirements.
+The IPTV Flip action is executed by the Cable Transcode Service, which can optionally run on a Lightspeed Server for GPU-accelerated x264/x265 encoding and video processing.

 The IPTV Flip action and Cable Transcode Service supports the features required to handle varying IPTV, set-top box and cable encoding requirements, and ancillary metadata specific to cable ad splicing and cable/IPTV set-top box environments.
 Transcoding is performed by the Telestream Media Transcode and Analysis engine on behalf of Vantage.